 SILVER GLEN SPRINGS STATE PARK, FL — If you can manage to visit on a quiet day — and it is possible, but not on busy weekends or holidays — there are few better places to enjoy the unspoiled beauty of Ocala National Forest than Silver Glen Springs.

 “People tend to think there isn’t much to see in the winter time,” said Jerry Clutts, back when he was Lake George District Ranger.
 “But there are quite a few fish seeking warm water, stripped bass even some saltwater species that come up from the St John’s–some rays and some groupers.”
 Bald eagles, as well as many other birds, are also seen at the park.

 If quiet solitude isn’t your aim, you’ll have plenty of company on weekends and holidays.
-Boating traffic along the half-mile spring run might be the Ocala National Forest’s equivalent of Daytona Break during spring break.
+Boating traffic along the three-quarter-mile spring run might be the Ocala National Forest’s equivalent of Daytona Break during spring break.
 If you like a crowd, you’ll be in luck.
 If not, you’ll want to wait for the mid-week or off season to enjoy the tranquility of this scenic gem.

 Silver Glen Springs Info

 Silver Glen Springs is located near Lake George on Highway 19, six miles north of SR 40 in Ocala National Forest.
 Activities include boating, fishing, picnicking, swimming and snorkeling.
 Camping is not permitted.
 (But read here for a list of Ocala National Forest Campgrounds.)
 The park is open daily 8 a.m. to 8 p.m. with canoe rentals available on site from $16 to $38 (full day).
 Free kayak launching.
 Day use fee is $5.50 per person.
 Snorkeling, but not SCUBA, is permitted.